Limits of Quadratic Rational Maps: The Cantor Locus: Statement of results

 There are three main tools for the proofs.
+The first is the behavior of sequences that diverge to infinity in ${\bf rat}_2$, which is treated in \cite{eps00}.
+We give a quick distillation of the results needed for our use in Section \ref{sect:divergenceinfty} and apply them to show new results concerning the Cantor locus in Section \ref{sectMainProofs}.
+The largely algebraic conditions in \cite{eps00} are refined to our case in Lemma \ref{lemma:dynamicsinfinity} (in Section \ref{sectMainProofs}), using the geometric control coming from the dynamical markings.

-The behaviour of sequences that diverge to infinity in ${\bf rat}_2$ treated in \cite{eps00} and summarized for our use in section \ref{sec:prelim}.
-A construction called \emph{stars} in attracting basins, introduced in \cite{pet99}.
-We define the construction in section \ref{sec:star}, and extend some of the results from \cite{pet99} to the case of non-simply connected quadratic basins.
-Lastly, a model for $\mathcal{R}^{\lambda}$, which is modified from a model introduced in \cite{gold90}, given in section \ref{chap:gkmodel}.
+The second is a construction called \emph{stars} in attracting basins, introduced in \cite{pet99}, and treated in Section \ref{sec:star}.
+We define the construction in Section \ref{sect_stardef}, and use it to introduce dynamical markings rel $\mathrm{P}_\lambda$ (for $\lambda\in\D_{-\omega}$) in Section \ref{sec:dynmarkinglambda}.
+The third tool is a model for $\mathcal{R}^{\lambda}$, which is modified from a model introduced in \cite{gold90}.
+Our formulation of the model is based on stars and dynamical markings, it is given in Section \ref{chap:gkmodel}.